Bilevel Autoresearch: Meta-Autoresearching Itself: Discussion

 \subsection{Future Work}

-Key directions include: (1) scaling to $n \geq 10$ repeats with fixed random seeds for statistical power; (2) evaluating on multiple benchmarks (different model sizes, tasks, budgets) to assess generalization; and (3) investigating whether Level~2's code generation quality improves with a richer interface specification or a test harness.
+Key directions include scaling to $n \geq 10$ repeats with fixed random seeds for statistical power; evaluating on multiple benchmarks (different model sizes, tasks, budgets) to assess generalization; testing alternative mechanism carriers such as skills, prompts, workflows, evaluators, scientific principles, world-model assumptions, and memory schemas; measuring whether accepted mechanisms change the inner loop's future search behavior across seeds and tasks; and investigating whether Level~2's code generation quality improves with a richer interface specification or a test harness.